-Provision for pupils with special educational needs is a matter for the academy as a whole.
-In addition to the Governing Body, Head Teacher and SENCO, all members of staff have important responsibilities.
+Provision for pupils with special educational needs is a matter for the school as a whole.
+In addition to the Governing Body, Principal and SENDCO, all members of staff have important responsibilities.

 Governing Body:

 The Governing Body endeavours to follow the guidelines as laid down in the SEND Code of Practice (2015) to: